AgrDataSci/ag5Tools/README.md

 ## Acknowledgements

-The *ag5Tools* package relies on the functionality available from other open source packages.
+The ag5Tools package relies on the functionality available from other open source packages.

 -   The Python [*cdsapi*](https://pypi.org/project/cdsapi/)

--   The R package [*reticulate*](https://cran.r-project.org/web/packages/reticulate/index.html) is used to access the Python cdsapi functions from R.
+-   The R package [*reticulate*](https://cran.r-project.org/package=reticulate) is used to access the Python cdsapi functions from R.

--   The R package [*terra*](https://cran.r-project.org/web/packages/terra/index.html) is used to extract data from nc files.
+-   The R package [*terra*](https://cran.r-project.org/package=terra) is used to extract data from nc files.

--   The R package [*fs*](https://cran.r-project.org/web/packages/fs/index.html) is used for efficiently search and list files.
+-   The R package [*fs*](https://cran.r-project.org/package=fs) is used for efficiently search and list files.

-### Disclaimer

-Please be aware that is still a development version of the package.
-You are free to use it for your own purposes with no warranty.
+## License

+Please be aware that ag5Tools is released under MIT license, please find details in the [MIT license document]((https://agrdatasci.github.io/ag5Tools/LICENSE.html)

+## Code of Conduct

+Please note that the ag5Tools project is released with a [Contributor Code of Conduct](https://agrdatasci.github.io/ag5Tools/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.